-One hundred and fifty trees were initially included in the arboretum as selections of self-guided tours to coincide with the campus' 150th anniversary celebration.
+One hundred and fifty trees were initially included in the arboretum as selections of self-guided tours to coincide with the campus's 150th anniversary celebration.

 EcoBenefits: Total Tree Value and Savings